Policies & Procedures Manual

 Author: Billy F. Hromas Approved by: J.A.
 Zumwalt

 This policy outlines the responsibilities and uses of University-provided voice and text communications devices.

-PPD employees may be issued various communications devices, such as landline telephones, cellular phones, tablets, and pagers, as determined by management.
-All such devices are to be used for valid PPD business uses only.
+Facilities Management (FM) employees may be issued various communications devices, such as landline telephones, cellular phones, tablets, and pagers, as determined by management.
+All such devices are to be used for valid FM business uses only.
 Any other use will be considered misuse and may result in disciplinary action.

 1.0 Long Distance Calls

 1.1 Refer to University Administrative Policy (UAP) 2110 for requirements.